V01D-NULL/MoonOS/README.md

-# VALIDITY OS
+# Moon OS
-Validity OS is a monolithic kernel targeting the x86_64 architecture, aiming to be POSIX compliant.
+Moon OS is a monolithic kernel targeting the x86_64 architecture, aiming to be POSIX compliant.

 # Screenshots:
 <img src="screenshot/1.png">